AssistantNMS/Languages/README.md

-# No Man's Sky Assistant Languages
+# Assistant for No Man's Sky Languages
-### Language "packs" for the No Man's Sky Assistant App
+### Language "packs" for the Assistant for No Man's Sky Apps

 This repo holds the json files used to display the app in different languages.
 I only know English, Afrikaans and a tiny bit of French.
 So your help will really be appreciated!!.

-Everyone that contributes will be mentioned on [the App's website](https://nomanssky.kurtlourens.com "No Man's Sky Recipe website").
+Everyone that contributes will be mentioned on [the App's website](https://nmsassistant.com "Assistant for No Man's Sky website").
 If you do not want to be featured on the website just let me know 😁.

 Contributors details:
 - Name